APPFL/APPFL/docs/tutorials/aws.rst

   You may need to change path of the configuration file of grpc server to select different FL algoirthms.

-Generating SSL Certificates for Secure gRPC Connections
+Generating SSL Certificates for Secure gRPC Connections on EC2
 ----------------------

 1. Intall OpenSSL and Verify Installation